Why Give?

 NON-PROBATE TRANSFER VEHICLES

-These “Transfer on Death Deeds” allow planned donors to bypass the probate process (i.e. the process by which a will is proved in court) and give directly to your nonprofit.
+These “Transfer on Death Deeds” allow you to bypass the probate process (i.e. the process by which a will is proved in court) and give directly to the GCAF.

 NON-CASH ASSET